Re-post: Popular Post from February, 2010

 a.
 The CDSPH Principle:

-A "coined" term from my new book Becoming a True Champion (Rowman & Littlefield, 2012), it covers the essentials of commitment, discipline, sacrifice, priorities, and heart, all of which are necessary for success in competitive athletics.
+An initialism from the book Becoming a True Champion (Rowman & Littlefield, 2012), covers the essentials of commitment, discipline, sacrifice, priorities, and heart, all of which are necessary for success in competitive athletics.

 Creating and setting goals is an integral part of being an athlete.
 They give direction and represent a place in the future where one wants to be.
 Without them one is just going through the motions.